 This validates that the httpd service is running and enabled, port 80 is listening, and the web server responds with a 200 status containing “Acme Inc”.

-Templates in Goss Rules
+Templates in Goss rules

 Goss rules are processed through CCM’s own template engine before evaluation.
 This means you can use the standard {{ }} expression syntax with access to Facts, Data, and Environ, as well as the lookup(), template(), and jet() functions.
 See the Data section for full details on template syntax.